How to Make a Lung Model in 6 Easy Steps

 When you get to step 6, what do you notice?
 Are you able to blow air into both lungs or only one lung?

-When the straw “airways” are blocked, the lungs cannot fill up with fresh air.
+When the straw “airways” are blocked, the lungs cannot breathe fresh air.

 In real life, when airways are blocked with snot and swelling, a person would have trouble breathing.